The Ultimate Guide to Editorial Style Photography for Aspiring Photographers

 Q: What is editorial photography?

 A: Editorial photography is a type of photography used to tell a story or provide context for articles, often seen in magazines like Vogue.
+Editorial features in magazines are a primary platform where editorial photography is used to narrate stories and engage audiences.
 It focuses on capturing images that enhance the narrative in editorial content.

 Q: How does editorial photography differ from commercial photography?